50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Who's covered: All major insurers.

-Loss of Function Conditions
+Loss of function conditions

 These conditions involve permanent loss of physical abilities, not underlying disease.